jamisoncozart/Using-the-GitHub-API-Tutorial/README.md

 ## __Further Exploration__
 <hr>

-**Challenge:**
+### **Challenges:**
-Using the GitHub API, add percents to each language used in your project based on the data from `languages_url` API link.
+* Using the GitHub API, add percents to each language used in your project based on the data from `languages_url` API link.
+* Create multiple project panels, and append the data for any number of your top repositories from the sorted GitHub API response list.

 ### __Other ways to make API requests__